Moya Dodd: Football administration career

 Dodd joined the board of Football Federation Australia (FFA) in 2007.
 In 2009, she was elected as a vice-president of the Asian Football Confederation.

 In 2013, she was appointed to the executive committee of FIFA, the 27-member body which governs football, as a co-opted member.

 In October 2015, Moya Dodd sent a submission in for a gender reform proposal.
 This was sent to the Chair of FIFA Reform Committee, Francois Carrard.
 In this proposal, Dodd's main goals were for women to have more inclusion in the decision-making process and for there to be a larger investment in the women's game.
 Following this proposal, in 2016, FIFA passed the proposal and added a requirement that every continent must have a seat filled by a woman.

 In 2017, Dodd lost her place on the FIFA Council as the Asia female seat to Mahfuza Akhter Kiron of Bangladesh.
 Kiron beat Dodd by 10 votes, with a final vote of 27–17.
 Some were critical of the election results because in an interview with the BBC World Service Kiron seemed to lack knowledge of current women's world champions.
 On her Facebook, Dodd wrote, "Naturally I'm disappointed that I wasn't able to return to the FIFA Council today."

 Playing career

 Dodd played 24 times for Australia, including 12 in full international matches.
-By the time Dodd was 21 years old, she was playing on Australia's national team, and later on become vice-captain.
+By the time Dodd was 21 years old, she was playing on Australia's national team, and later on became vice-captain.
 In 1988, she played in the first-ever FIFA world tournament for women.
 That tournament was a successful event that led to the first FIFA Women's World Cup in 1991.